-With proper precautions, wildlife does not have to mean death for Maine livestock
+How to protect your livestock from wildlife

 Or worse.

-“It’s a big issue,” said Cindy Kilgore, livestock specialist with the Maine Department of Agriculture, Conservation and Forestry.
-“It depends on what you got for livestock and what is going to eat it.”
+“It’s a big issue,” Cindy Kilgore, livestock specialist with the Maine Department of Agriculture, Conservation and Forestry, said.
+“It depends on what you’ve got for livestock and what is going to eat it.”

-Several years ago Kilgore said she lost some lambs to predation and suspects the culprit was a female black bear with cubs.
+Several years ago Kilgore said she lost several lambs to predation and suspects the culprit was a female black bear with cubs.

-“The lambs were decapitated and we followed the trail of wool and blood,” Kilgore said.
-“That lead us to believe it was a bear [because] a coyote would have taken the whole carcass and not torn it apart along the way.”
+“The lambs were decapitated, and we followed the trail of wool and blood,” Kilgore said.
+“That lead us to believe it was a bear.
+A coyote would have taken the whole carcass and not torn it apart along the way.”

 These encounters are part of farming in Maine, Kilgore said, but they don’t always have to end in disaster for the domesticated animals or crops.